The Witcher Season 2: Here’s everything you need to know about the second season of Netflix’s popular fantasy drama ‘The Witcher’.

 Do we have a trailer yet?

-Well, while we wait for season 2 and the upcoming movie, we can always binge-watch season 1 to keep the memories of this series intact.
+While we wait for season 2 and the upcoming movie, you can always binge-watch season 1 to keep the memories of this series intact.
 The Witcher is officially streaming on Netflix.
 It is Netflix’s answer to Game of Thrones.